-- 2. First offense: A verbal warning and parent notification.
-The school Principal or designee shall call the parent/guardian and send written notification. - 3.
-Second offense: Discipline student in accordance with the school's discipline plan, and the student is ineligible to participate in any extracurricular activity for a period of time not to exceed five (5) days and the school Principal/designee will meet with the student's parent/guardian. - 4.
+- 1. First offense: A verbal warning and parent notification.
+The school Principal or designee shall call the parent/guardian. - 2.
+Second offense: Discipline student in accordance with the school's discipline plan, and the student is ineligible to participate in any extracurricular activity for a period of time not to exceed five (5) days and the school Principal/designee will meet with the student's parent/guardian. - 3.
 Third and subsequent offense: In-School Suspension of the student not to exceed three (3) school days and the student is ineligible to participate in any extracurricular activity for a period of time not to exceed 30 days.
 The school Principal/designee will call the student's parent/guardian and send the parent/guardian a letter regarding the discipline and ineligibility to participate in extracurricular activities.